 How long will I be in iFLY?

-- Including pre-flight briefing and post experience debrief, visitors will be in the Fly area for 90 minutes.
+- Including pre-flight briefing and post experience debrief, visitors will be in the Fly area for around 60 minutes.
 The actual time in the tunnel is equal to two full skydiving experiences.

 What assistance is on hand for skydivers?